ben10js/statistical-word-embedding-korean/README.md

-# Statistical Word Embedding for Personal Retrieval
+# Bridging Word Embedding for Personal Retrieval

 ## Overview
 This project explores personal information retrieval over an Obsidian-based knowledge base without relying on large pre-trained external models (e.g., GPT or BERT).
 It builds a custom, lightweight semantic space from the user’s own notes using classical statistical methods (co-occurrence matrix + PPMI + SVD).
 The objective is to capture user-specific associations within a personal corpus and provide interpretable retrospective retrieval.